ksukhorukov/sotd/README.md

 ## USAGE

-You can see so called «‎sherevo» every time whem you launch terminal, but you can execute the binary directly:
+You can see so called «‎sherevo» every time when you launch terminal, but you can execute the binary directly:
 ‎
 ```